VectorInstitute/fed-rag/README.md

 FedRAG is an open-source framework for federated fine-tuning of Retrieval-Augmented Generation (RAG) systems.

-## Simplified RAG fine-tuning across federated architectures
+## Simplified RAG fine-tuning across centralized or federated architectures

-### Federate with ease
+### Advanced RAG fine-tuning

-Transform centralized RAG fine-tuning into federated learning with just a few additional lines of code.
+Comprehensive support for state-of-the-art RAG fine-tuning methods that can be federated with ease.

 ### Work with your tools